Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 // ... extension resources
 ```

-The keys of the "extensions" object are the extension aliases of the module deployment.
-If an alias is not provided, it
+The keys of the "extensionConfigs" object are the extension aliases of the module deployment.
+If an alias is not
-will be the extension name.
+provided, it will be the extension name.
 The values of the object are extension configurations.
-Optionality of configuration is
+Optionality of
-determined by the extension.
-If this is compared to a typical resource group deployment, it is aligned because the
+configuration is determined by the extension.
+If this is compared to a typical resource group deployment, it is aligned
-resource group being deployed to is not defined within the deployment itself, but as a parameter to the deployment,
+because the resource group being deployed to is not defined within the deployment itself, but as a parameter to the
-either through the CLI parameters or as a scope for nested deployments.
-In this example, the deployment scope(s) are
+deployment, either through the CLI parameters or as a scope for nested deployments.
+In this example, the deployment
-being defined as extension configurations.
-Expressions in this object can be constrained to expressions that can be
+scope(s) are being defined as extension configurations.
+Expressions in this object can be constrained to expressions
-compiled to simple directives that both the deployments engine and the stacks service can execute.
+that can be compiled to simple directives that both the deployments engine and the stacks service can execute.

 Allowed expressions: